MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/track.rst

 Sub-elements
 """"""""""""

-The :literal:`track` command takes sub-elements into account.
+The :var:`track` command takes sub-elements into account.
 In this case, the slicing specification is taken between sub-elements, e.g. 3 slices with 2 sub-elements gives a final count of 9 slices.
 It is possible to adjust the number of slices between sub-elements with the third form of slicing specifier, i.e. by using a callable where the length weight argument is between the current (or the end of the element) and the last sub-elements (or the start of the element).

 Particles status
 """"""""""""""""

-The :literal:`track` command initializes the map flow with particles or damaps or both, depending on the attributes :literal:`X0` and :literal:`mapdef`.
+The :var:`track` command initializes the map flow with particles or damaps or both, depending on the attributes :var:`X0` and :literal:`mapdef`.
 The :literal:`status` attribute of each particle or damap will be set to one of :literal:`"Xset"`, :literal:`"Mset"`, and :literal:`"Aset"` to track the origin of its initialization: coordinates, damap, or normalizing damap (normal form or beta block).
 After the tracking, some particles or damaps may have the status :literal:`"lost"` and their number being recorded in the counter :literal:`lost` from TFS table header.
-Other commands like :literal:`cofind` or :literal:`twiss` may add extra tags to the status value, like :literal:`"stable"`, :literal:`"unstable"` and :literal:`"singular"`.
+Other commands like :var:`cofind` or :var:`twiss` may add extra tags to the status value, like :literal:`"stable"`, :literal:`"unstable"` and :literal:`"singular"`.

 Examples
 --------